SejalSarada/Optimizing-E-Commerce-Pricing-Model/README.md

-# Optimizing-ECommerce-Pricing-Model
+# Optimizing-E-Commerce-Pricing-Model
-This repository encapsulates G:64's complete work for the course's project Milestone-2 for CSF305: PoPL Contributors are:
+This repository encapsulates G:64's complete work for the course's project for CSF305: PoPL. <br /> Contributors are:
   1. Kuhu Gupta (2020B4A71524G)
   2. Prathamesh Tiwari (2021A7PS2834G)
   3. Sejal Sarada (2020B4A71849G)
   4. Tejas Saraogi (2021A7PS2835G)

-# Problem Statement: Optimizing E-Commerce Pricing Strategies Using Probabilistic Programming
+# Problem Statement:
+Optimizing E-Commerce Pricing Strategies Using Probabilistic Programming

 ## Introduction
 In the dynamic landscape of e-commerce, pricing strategies play a pivotal role in determining a business’s profitability.
 The challenge lies in striking a delicate balance: setting prices that attract customers, maximize revenue, and adapt to ever-changing market conditions.
 Traditional deterministic pricing models fall short in capturing the inherent uncertainty and variability associated with customer behavior, sales patterns, and external factors.
 Our goal is to develop a sophisticated probabilistic pricing model that optimizes revenue while considering uncertainty and variability.
 This model will be implemented using both **Pyro** (a probabilistic programming language) and **Python** (a general-purpose language).
 Our focus extends beyond mere comparison; we aim to dissect the technical intricacies and POPL aspects inherent in each approach.
 ## Problem Context